scala-phase/scalathon/2012/outline.md

 * Releasing: _sbt-assembly_, publishing to Sonatype, announcing your project with _herald_, etc.
 * Hosting: Where to put your code.
 (Should you use GitHub, like so many people?
 What about Bitbucket.org or other sites?)
 * Anything else we think fits.

+The session will include short presentations and hands-on demonstrations.
+Bring your laptops!

 The cost for "Anatomy of a Scala Project" is $25 per attendee.
 You can sign up at <http://www.meetup.com/scala-phase/events/62963952/>.